itsmais/time-it/README.md

 - [Figma file #3](https://www.figma.com/file/mQ8UCNw9Nu1cDFBkhJdnCE/🔖-Alteos-stickers-(Community)).

 ## 🤝 Contributing
-Time It is celebrating Hacktoberfest 2021 🎉.
 Feel free to submit a pull request and it will be reviewed within 24 hours.
 You can also start a discussion before doing that in order to avoid duplications of effort.

 ## 🔥 To-do
 - add CTA button to hero.